Skip to main content

 • If a patient experiences myocarditis, those with preexisting left ventricle ejection fraction (LVEF) impairment may be at higher risk of adverse outcomes.
 Patients with moderate to severe LVEF impairment have not been studied in clinical trials with ELEVIDYS

-Continuing the required corticosteroid regimen1
+Continuing the required corticosteroid regimen

 Immune responses to the AAVrh74 vector can occur after administration of ELEVIDYS.
-To reduce the risk associated with an immune response, patients must continue treatment with systemic corticosteroids for at least 60 days after the infusion, unless earlier tapering is clinically indicated.
+To reduce the risk associated with an immune response, patients must continue treatment with systemic oral corticosteroids for at least 60 days after the infusion, unless earlier tapering is clinically indicated.

 post table